 b.
 If the child received HepB at birth, they require a total of four HepB doses as the birth dose does not count as part of the primary course.
 Infants born to HBsAg-positive mothers require serological testing at age 9 months – see section 9.5.2.

 c.
 For healthy infants commencing PCV vaccination under 12 months of age, a primary course is 2 doses with a minimum of 8 weeks between doses.
 A booster dose is given 8 weeks after the completion of the primary course.
-It may be given after at least four weeks if that coincides with the 12-month event, to get them back on to schedule.
+To get them back on schedule, if the booster dose is not given after 8 weeks, it can be given at the 15-months event.
 Infants who commenced vaccination with PCV10 can complete the course with PCV13.
 For healthy children aged 12 months to under 5 years who are commencing immunisation or with an incomplete course, give 2 doses of PCV13 at least 8 weeks apart.
-(See chapter 16 ‘Pneumococcal disease’ for PCV13 schedules for high-risk children.)
+(See chapter 17 ‘Pneumococcal disease’ for PCV13 schedules for high-risk children.)

 d.
 The first dose of rotavirus vaccine should be given before age 15 weeks (ie, the latest is 14 weeks and 6 days) and the second dose given a minimum of 4 weeks later.
 Both doses must be given before age 25 weeks (ie, the latest is 24 weeks and 6 days).
 Where the first dose is inadvertently given at age 15 weeks or older, the second dose should be given, but both doses must be given before age 25 weeks (ie, latest age 24 weeks and 6 days).